 A few rules apply to PC files referenced using E11 commands.
 When a reference is made to an existing file, without a drive name or directory path in the file specification, E11 searches for it first in the current directory, then in the directory where the E11 executable file is located, then in the directories listed in the PATH environment variable.
-A filename may be enclosed in single (') or double (") quotes to allow special characters in the name.
-This is required when a filename contains a forward slash ("/"), since otherwise E11 will treat it as the first character of a command switch.
-Ersatz-11 will add a default extension (from the table below) to filenames unless they contain a forward slash character.
-In most cases this is the right behavior since filenames without slashes are probably referring to .dsk and .cmd files in E11's home directory, and filenames with slashes are probably device files (e.g. "/dev/sdb").
-You can always add an extension to files whose names contain slashes.
-To refer to a file in the current directory that should not have an extension added, prepend "./" to the name and enclose the whole filename in quotation marks.
+A filename may be enclosed in single (') or double (") quotes to allow lower case or special characters in the name.
+Path elements must be separated by "\" characters, except when the file specification is enclosed in single or double quotation marks in which case either forward slashes or backslashes may be used.
+Each command that takes a filename has a default extension which is added when none is supplied by the user.